Cabin crew life is all glamorous new destinations and five-star hotels, right?

 Read on to find out some of the best-kept cabin crew secrets.
 And be ready to take on a new perspective when it comes to flying.

 1) Your Bags Aren’t Handled as Delicately as You Think

 Because there are so many bags to get on and off the plane, they’re often thrown around.
-And not even that gently, as we saw at Manchester Airport in September:
+And not even that gently, as we saw at Manchester Airport last year:

 This result is bags falling open or items inside getting damaged.

 The airline takes no responsibility for this.
 It’s best to keep your luggage as secure as possible and well-fastened.

 Although this depends on the airline, route and time constraints, cleaning teams do not always have time to replace blankets, headphones and pillows.

 Sometimes blankets are simply refolded to appear fresh or pillows only have their cases changed to appear new.

 Luckily, there’s a pretty easy way to tell when your blanket’s new.
 It’ll normally be in a sealed bag.

 But with pillows and headphones, it’s best to bring your own just in case.